Naweid/cf_ai_assistant_project/README.md

 `````

 ## Prompts:
-All system prompts are defined in PROMPTS.md.
+All system prompts are defined in `PROMPTS.md`.
 Example:

-System Prompt
+## System Prompt
 You are a helpful Cloudflare personal assistant.
 Use retrieved memory when relevant.
 Be concise, accurate, and cite context inline.
 If you do not know, say so clearly.

+---

 ## Assignment Checklist

-LLM → Uses Cloudflare Workers AI (Llama 3.3)
+- **LLM** → Uses Cloudflare Workers AI (Llama 3.3)

-Workflow / Coordination → Durable Objects for session handling
+- **Workflow / Coordination** → Durable Objects for session handling

-User Input → Chat UI via WebSockets
+- **User Input** → Chat UI via WebSockets

-Memory / State → Vectorize Index + SQLite Durable Object
+- **Memory / State** → Vectorize Index + SQLite Durable Object

+---

 ## Notes:
 Local AI calls always use Cloudflare Workers AI endpoints.
-Vectorize local bindings are not supported in --local mode but work in deployed environments.
+Vectorize local bindings are not supported in `--local` mode but work in deployed environments.